 Mississippi law requires every business with five or more employees to provide workers’ compensation insurance.
 This policy covers the cost of medical care for workers who are injured on the job.

-All companies with five or more regularly employed workers must provide workers’ compensation insurance in Mississippi.
+Every state has different requirements for workers’ compensation insurance.
+In Mississippi, all companies with five or more regularly employed workers must provide workers’ compensation insurance.

 If you have fewer than five employees, workers’ comp coverage isn’t mandatory, but you can provide it voluntarily to provide coverage for workplace injuries and protect your business from liability.